fffonion/lua-resty-sniproxy/README.md

 }
 ```

-A Lua table `sni_rules` should be defined in the `init_worker_by_lua_block` directive.
+A Lua array table `sni_rules` should be defined in the `init_worker_by_lua_block` directive.

-The key can be either whole host name or regular expression.
+The first value can be either whole host name or regular expression.
 Use `.` for a default host name.
 If no entry is matched, connection will be closed.

-The value is a table containing host name and port.
-A host can be DNS name, IP address and UNIX domain socket path.
-If host is set to `nil`, the server_name in SNI will be used.
-If the port is not defined or set to `nil`, **443** will be used.
+The second and third values are target host name and port.
+A host can be DNS name, IP address or UNIX domain socket path.
+If host is not defined or set to `nil`, **server_name** in SNI will be used.
+If the port is not defined or set to `nil` , **443** will be used.

 Rules are applied with the priority as its occurrence sequence in the table.
 In the example above, **api.twitter.com** will match the third rule **api.twitter.com** rather than the fourth **.+.twitter.com**.